4. User Experience Design¶

 To ensure the principles of visibility and transparency, the Wallet Provider MUST guarantee the User to view the history of all Electronic Attestations presentations performed using their Wallet Instance.
 In particular:

-the Wallet Instance MUST show the User see which Relying Party they have interacted with and which Electronic Attestations have been presented and verified;
+The Wallet Instance MUST show the User which Relying Party they have interacted with and which Electronic Attestations have been presented and verified;

 With the aim of ensuring the principle of data portability, the Wallet Solution MUST guarantee the User to have access to specific functionalities, particularly to: